amrosh99/Data-Mining-Project/README.md

 You can view the ipynb file in the repository

-The code and work is continuously being improved
+The code and work is continuously improving